National Geographic (American TV channel): History

 The '90s: The Last Great Decade, a documentary series narrated by Rob Lowe, pulled in 1.10 million viewers, and was the second highest-rated July telecast in the National Geographic Channel rating history.
 The 2000s: A New Reality, also narrated by Lowe, premiered on July 12, 2015.

 On November 14, 2016, National Geographic Channel changed its name to simply National Geographic to drop the "Channel" from its name.

 On December 14, 2017, in a deal, the Walt Disney Company announced it would buy the majority of 21st Century Fox.
 Disney would assume control of Fox's controlling stake in the National Geographic partnership thereafter.
 Following the acquisition, National Geographic and its sister channels were folded into Walt Disney Television, with the president of the National Geographic Partners reporting directly to the Walt Disney Television chairman.
 Disney officially closed the deal on March 20, 2019, having then added Nat Geo into its portfolio of networks.
+With Disney’s acquisition of National Geographic, some live events from ABC News in relation to science may air on the channel.